nixworks/public/news/2005/08/17/README.md

 ##### Israeli-Palestinian Conflict
 ### [ Israeli-Palestinian Conflict: An Israeli settler kills 3 Palestinian civilians in the West Bank.
 The attack was condemned by Ariel Sharon as a "Jewish Terror act" and "twisted thinking" while Hamas claimed the right to avenge the deaths. ](/news/2005/08/17/israeli-palestinian-conflict-an-israeli-settler-kills-3-palestinian-civilians-in-the-west-bank-the-attack-was-condemned-by-ariel-sharon-a.md)
-_Context: civilians, Israeli settlement, Hamas, West Bank, Palestinian, Israeli-Palestinian Conflict, Ariel Sharon_
+_Context: Palestinian, civilians, Israeli-Palestinian Conflict, Israeli settlement, Hamas, Ariel Sharon, West Bank_

 ##### Bangladesh
 ### [ At least two people have been killed and several others injured in a series of over 300 blasts across Bangladesh.
 An outlawed Islamist group, Jamaat-ul-Mujahideen Bangladesh, has claimed responsibility. ](/news/2005/08/17/at-least-two-people-have-been-killed-and-several-others-injured-in-a-series-of-over-300-blasts-across-bangladesh-an-outlawed-islamist-grou.md)
-_Context: Bangladesh, Jamaat-ul-Mujahideen, Islamist_
+_Context: Islamist, Bangladesh, Jamaat-ul-Mujahideen_

 ##### Conflict in Iraq
 ### [ Conflict in Iraq: At least 42 people have died following a series of co-ordinated car bombings in the Iraqi capital of Baghdad. ](/news/2005/08/17/conflict-in-iraq-at-least-42-people-have-died-following-a-series-of-co-ordinated-car-bombings-in-the-iraqi-capital-of-baghdad.md)
-_Context: Iraq, Baghdad, Conflict in Iraq, car bomb, capital_
+_Context: Conflict in Iraq, capital, Iraq, Baghdad, car bomb_

 ##### Israeli settlement
 ### [ The first actual pullout of settlers in the Gaza Strip, as part of the Israel unilateral disengagement plan, has started. ](/news/2005/08/17/the-first-actual-pullout-of-settlers-in-the-gaza-strip-as-part-of-the-israel-unilateral-disengagement-plan-has-started.md)